-- 2.26 The establishment of an Investment Panel was agreed by the Strategic Board on the 9th June 2017, as a sub-committee of the Strategic Board (2.5(c) above). - 2.27 The role of the Investment Panel is to act as an advisory committee to the Strategic Board and Accountability Board. - 2.28 The Investment Panel's role and responsibilities include: - (a) Reviewing the initial list of projects sifted and prioritised by each Federated Board (5.7 below);
+- i.
+The establishment of an Investment Panel was agreed by the Strategic Board on the 9th June 2017, as a sub-committee of the Strategic Board (I.1.2.iii above). - ii.
+The role of the Investment Panel is to act as an advisory committee to the Strategic Board and Accountability Board. - iii.
+The Investment Panel's role and responsibilities include: - a.
+Reviewing the initial list of projects sifted and prioritised by each Federated Board (U.1.6 below); - b.
+Conducting a prioritisation process for those projects requiring capital investment based on the approach agreed by the Strategic Board, with regard for the outcome of the ITE assessment of projects and in accordance with this Assurance Framework; - c.
+Making recommendations for the provisional allocation of funding to projects prioritised by the Investment Panel.
+The final award of funding will be made by an Accountability Board decision; and - d.
+Considering priorities for future funding from Government in accordance with the priorities identified through the SELEP Ltd's Economic Strategy Statement (ESS) and Local Industrial Strategy along with emerging SELEP Ltd and Government priorities. - iv.
+The Investment Panel operates under its own Terms of Reference, which are available on the website.
+The Investment Panel Terms of Reference are agreed by the Strategic Board. - v.
+All members of the Investment Panel must be members of the Strategic Board.
+The membership of the Investment Panel consists of: - a. the Chair of the Strategic Board; - b.
+6 County/Unitary Council Representatives; - c.
+6 Private Sector Business Representatives, including 2 from TES, 2 from KMEP and 2 from across SE and OSE; - d.
+1 Higher Education Representative; and - e.
+1 Further Education Representative.

-- (b) Conducting a prioritisation process for those projects requiring capital investment based on the approach agreed by the Strategic Board, with regard for the outcome of the ITE assessment of projects and in accordance with the SELEP Assurance Framework; - (c) Making recommendations for the provisional allocation of funding to projects prioritised by the Investment Panel.
-The final award of funding will be made by an Accountability Board decision; and - (d) Considering priorities for future funding from Government in accordance with the priorities identified through the SELEP's Economic Strategy Statement (ESS), along with emerging SELEP and Government priorities. - 2.29 The Investment Panel operates under its own Terms of Reference, which are available on the SELEP website.
-The Investment Panel Terms of Reference are agreed by the Strategic Board. - 2.30 Membership of the Investment Panel includes: - (a) Chair of the SELEP Strategic Board; - (b) 6 County/Unitary Authority Representatives; - (c) 6 Private Sector Business Representatives, including 2 from TES, 2 from KMEP and 2 from across EBB and OSE; - (d) 1 Higher Education Representative; and - (e) 1 Further Education Representative - 2.31 The Investment Panel is a closed meeting but the dates for the meetings, the meeting agenda, reports and minutes shall be made available on the SELEP website.
+vi.
+The Investment Panel is a closed meeting but the dates for the meetings, the meeting agenda, reports and minutes shall be made available on the website.